Aisling-Kinsella/Market_Research_Excel/README.md

 Price Elasticity and Product Demand Forecasting conducted on sales data in excel

 ![image](https://user-images.githubusercontent.com/131872943/236243902-478757fd-9d7f-42e6-bfad-de89c0db5795.png)

 Data is imported, cleaned and order totals calculated.
-Month number is extracted for use in later seasonality exploration.
+Month number is extracted for use in seasonality exploration.

 ![image](https://user-images.githubusercontent.com/131872943/236244239-f955806f-7ed8-4e69-8728-fd40863cbb52.png)

-Month number changed to month name in separate column for clarity in visualisation.
+The extracted month number is changed to month name in a separate column for clarity in visualisation.
 There appears to be certain seasonal peaks September, December and January, with the largest peak in April.
 This will need to be taken into account when refining predictions.

 Unit Sales are calculated for two distinct products.
 ![image](https://user-images.githubusercontent.com/131872943/236245026-fff37894-bd35-4f4b-969a-99e65e79dc98.png)